bskinn/bskinn.github.io/_posts/2019-04-01-My-How-Why-Pyproject-Src.md

 and [Test and Code](https://testandcode.com/52)
 {% include tw.html user="testandcode" %} episodes that covered it.
-I'd also paid passing attention to the various debates about the merits of the `src` and non-`src` approaches to organizing code within a package under development.
+I'd also paid passing attention to the various debates about the merits of the `src` and non-`src` approaches to structuring projects.
 The most compelling argument I'd seen for `src` was made by [Hynek Schlawack](https://hynek.me/articles/testing-packaging/)
 {% include tw.html user="hynek" %}: